semkolol/UnrealExamples/EnhancedInput.md

 <br />

-First we need to create InputMap and a InputAction in the Editor.
+*First* we need to create a "Input Mapping Context" and a InputAction in the Unreal Engine Editor.
-After you've done that and you also implemented the code below, dont forget to assign the Input inside YourCharacter's Blueprint.
+After you've done that and you also implemented the code below, dont forget to assign the InputAction inside YourCharacter's Blueprint.
 It should be in the details panel under "Input" or "YourGameName|Input"
 <br />